camunda/camunda-docs/docs/reference/announcements.md

 description: "Important announcements including deprecation & removal notices"
 ---

+This document outlines the latest announcements and updates on removals or deprecations.

 ## Removed in 1.0

 The support for yaml processes was removed as of release 1.0.
 The `resourceType` in Deployment record and Process grpc request are deprecated, they will always contain `BPMN` as value.